Scarabaeus1031/NEXAH/ENGINE/nexah_kernel/README.md

 NEXAH models systems as **structural graphs embedded in regime landscapes**.

 A regime landscape represents regions of stability, instability, and transition within a system.
-The kernel analyzes possible trajectories across this landscape and allows simulation of structural modifications to explore system resilience.
+The kernel analyzes **navigation trajectories** across this landscape and allows simulation of structural modifications to explore system resilience.

 Pipeline: